 Complex regional pain syndrome, or CRPS, is a collection of symptoms occurring in one area of the body usually after a prior injury.
 The pain is chronic (lasting longer than six months) and is generally caused by a malfunction of the nerves in the area, or possibly, a problem with pain signals firing when they shouldn’t due to extensive damage to both the tissue as well as the nervous system in the given area.
 CRPS usually affects limbs and is divided into two types: CRPS I and CRPS II.

-CRPS I is characterized by chronic pain in site after an injury, without confirmed nerve damage.
-CRPS II is characterized by chronic pain with a confirmed nerve injury.
+CRPS I is characterized by chronic pain after an injury without confirmed nerve damage and CRPS II is chronic pain with confirmed nerve injury.